Phone: (866) 282-7259

 Q: What kinds of jobs can I get with an MFA in Emergent Media?

 A: The opportunities for skilled creators, collaborators and innovators continue to explode as the creative industries, driven in part by the continued increase in digital media and network access, become a larger and larger part of the economy in the U.S. and abroad.
 More and more companies and organizations of all types are using emergent media, and this growth will continue.
 The program also will strengthen your entrepreneurial skills and can lead to success as a new media entrepreneur.
 And as a terminal degree, the MFA will prepare those seeking to become college/university faculty members at a time when higher education hiring in related programs continues at a fever pitch.
+A small sampling of titles recent MFA grads currently hold: Interactive Manager, Emerging Media Strategist, Assistant Professor, Digital Media Director, Marketing Information Manager, Design Director, Search Implementation Specialist, among others who have started their own businesses.

 Q: Am I required to bring/use my own computer?